mohammadsaif19/continue/README.md

 ### Edit in natural language

-Highlight + select a section of code and instruct Continue to refactor it
+Highlight + select a section of code and instruct FazzaPilot to refactor it

 - “/edit rewrite this to return a flattened list from a 3x3 matrix”
 - “/edit refactor these into an angular flex layout on one line"